facetious (adjective)

 fintech (noun)

 Computer programs and other technology used to support or enable banking and financial services.
-(OD)
+(NOA)

 Used chiefly: …of the first water.